GetItTogether/getittogether.github.com/_posts/2015-05-01-Panel1--Get-It-Together.md

 step2_title: "Mindset"
 step2_text: "Customized plan to ensure your surroundings relate intelligently to who you are"
 step3_title: "Method"
-step3_text:  "Sensative when it comes to letting-go-of-stuff.
+step3_text:  "Sensitive when it comes to letting-go-of-stuff.
 No-nonsense getting you organized"
 layout: post
 published: true
 ---